7 Benefits of Vitamin C for Your Skin

 Can Vitamin C improve skin brightness?

-Regular use of Vitamin C can help skin glow by brightening the complexion and reducing dark spots.
+Yes.
+Regular use of a stable Vitamin C formulation can help skin glow by inhibiting the enzyme tyrosinase, thereby brightening the complexion and reducing the appearance of dark spots [7].

 Is vitamin C good for acne?